Viva-Lambda/lambdascript/docs/notes.md

 Record
 -------

-Record is essentially a struct.
+Record is essentially a stateless struct.
 Meaning that it has some heterogeneous fields with names.
 Once the declaration took place values can be bind to record fields through abstractions.

 ### Record Declaration